 I usually buy what is appealing to my eyes.
 But I also tend to visit blogs and read fashion magazines.posted almost 4 years ago

-Fashion and style blogs, retailer newsletters, look books, fashion magazines, and of course, Chictopia!posted over 3 years ago
+Fashion and style blogs, retailer newsletters, look books, fashion magazines, and of course, Chictopia!posted almost 4 years ago

 Theres magazines, of course if you dont want to subscribe you can always look online at vogue, teen vouge, seventeen, glamour and alot of other ones.
 This site is great to learn trends, also making up your own is great and let others follow that!
-Pinterest is another great site for fashionposted over 3 years ago
+Pinterest is another great site for fashionposted almost 4 years ago